madmurphy/libconfini/MANUAL.md

 city	Paris
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-**libconfini** has been born as a general INI parser for **GNU**, so the
+**libconfini** was born as a general INI parser for **GNU**, so the support of
-support of most part of INI dialects has been implemented within it.
+most part of INI dialects has been implemented within it.

-Especially in **Microsoft Windows** a more radical syntax variation has been
+Especially in **Microsoft Windows** a more radical syntax variation found its
-implemented: the use of semicolon, instead of new lines, as delimiter between
+way into INI files: the use of semicolon, instead of new lines, as delimiter
-nodes, as in the following example:
+between nodes, as in the following example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}
 # delivery.conf